an3urysm/live-share/docs/main/extensions.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Extensions and ecosystem support for Live Share
+# Extensions and ecosystem support

 One of the primary goals of Visual Studio Live Share is to enable developers to collaborate with each other, from the comfort of their favorite, and [**highly-customized**](https://marketplace.visualstudio.com/) tools.
 This way, ad-hoc interactions can occur frequently, while remaining visually familiar and ergonomic, regardless what you're helping with.
 To achieve this, it's critical that participants within a collaboration session are able to continue using any extensions which support their [personal preferences and workflows](#user-specific-extensions) (e.g. color themes, key bindings, editor productivity enhancers).